JuniML/DeepMETTL3/README.md

 > Toy dataset are present in the example directory. the example.ipynb can be used .

 ## Run_Prediction
-> Toy dataset are present in the example directory. the example.ipynb can be used .
+> To run the prediction, Use Jupyter Noteboob or the following command.
  ```
 conda activate DeepMETLL3
 DeepMETTL3.py -r receptor.pdb -l ligand.sdf -o output.csv